rose-collectionservices/collection-services-manual/06-LOCAL PRACTICE/processing-guidelines-for-audiovisual-materials.md

 	* At accessioning, there is no need to play media to identify content at this level.
 Audiovisual material with no documentation should be labeled "unidentified," and further described by physical format (e.g. "unidentified, undated [original: audiocassette]").
 	* If unlabeled media is found with paper records but the relationship is unclear, it is better to leave it with those records to preserve a possible relationship; the presence of AV can be noted in a scope note for the paper component.

-At this time, the accessioned materials should be listed in the [Audiovisual Inventory Update form](https://emory.box.com/s/8s91q65h56yqxop1t37o11oc06qv52qf) for future digitization.
+At this time, the accessioned materials should be listed in the [Additions to the Audiovisual Inventory form](https://forms.office.com/Pages/ResponsePage.aspx?id=nPsE4KSwT0K80DImBtXfOB8h8E_9r5RCthRr1wsf1axUNjFITEY4U1JVUzZDRTlCV1RGOEZBMFNCQS4u) for future digitization.
 These materials will be considered backlog for digitization and the location will be noted in the [Master Shelf List](https://emory.box.com/s/q5roxs9gnbm3xmn6q1x0xjecjbrypqxu).

 ### 6.5.1.2 Processing